forrestjacobs/forrestjacobs.com/content/nixos-on-wsl.md

 I recently set up a new Windows machine for gaming, but I'm actually using it more to play around with Linux via [WSL].
-I set up [NixOS] on WSL using the aptly named [NixOS on WSL] project, but ran into a few issues during setup that bricked my environment[^1].
+I set up [NixOS] on WSL using the aptly named [NixOS on WSL] project, but ran into a few issues during setup that bricked my environment[^wsl-brick].
 Below are the steps that ended up working for me in the end:

 [WSL]: https://learn.microsoft.com/en-us/windows/wsl/about
 [NixOS]: https://nixos.org/